Sunday, 25 June 2017

 I was disgusted to find myself running out of energy so early in the day, and on such an easy walk, but it may have had something to do with the fact that I had not slept well, as the tent was on such a slope that I kept sliding sideways.

-At the end of an hour we arrived at a high bridge over the Saône, and crossed it next to the hamlet of Port d’Ouroux, the original village of the area, which appears on maps as early as the eleventh century.
+At the end of an hour we arrived at a high bridge over the Saône, and crossed it at the hamlet of Port d’Ouroux, the original village of the area, which appears on maps as early as the eleventh century.

-It was the home of boatbuilders initially, later joined by traders of various kinds.
-There was also a ferry across the Saône at this point, which was replaced in 1911 by a bridge.
+Initially it was the home of boatbuilders, who were later joined by traders of various kinds.
+There was also a ferry across the Saône at this point, which endured for centuries, but in 1911 it was replaced by a bridge.

-This was destroyed by the Germans in 1944, but the present bridge was opened five years later, remarkably quickly considering the general devastation in France at the time.
+This was destroyed by the Germans in 1944, and the present bridge was opened five years later, remarkably quickly considering the general devastation in France at the time.

 A kilometre or so further on we came to the village of Ouroux-sur-Saône, on the highway.
 To our horror, the bar was closed, so we walked on to the big supermarket that we had seen across the fields.
 It too was closed, but we noticed that some people were waiting outside, and in a few minutes (at 8:30 exactly), the doors opened and we all streamed in.